hiskidjv/bikesharing/README.md

 The seven visualization we have in this challenge help to begin pointing out who is using the ride service in New York, when they are using it, and for how long they tend to use it.
 It's a good beginning, but some additional visualizations could certainly help paint a more rounded picture.
 Below are some comments about each visualization: [link to dashboard](https://public.tableau.com/app/profile/jacob6486/viz/CitiBikeChallenge_16700194060570/CitiBike?publish=yes "link to dashboard")

 ### Image by Image
-1. Checkout Times for Users
+1. Checkout Times for Users-
 This shows us the trip duration (that we first converted into datetime in order to make these visualizations work) broken down by the number of minutes in each of the first three hours.
 The graph shows a steep taper down during the first hour, and a low, steady usage of bikes in the second and third hours.
 So Citi Bike should be thinking about price points that make sense for those looking for a ride that's about a half hour long in general, with perhaps a price break for those going longer durations (i.e. over an hour).

-2. Checkout Times by Gender
+2. Checkout Times by Gender-
 This shows us that, of the duration results seen in general, it is even more dramatically so for Males, than Females, with a lower and more gradual line for "Unknown".
 This might get executives thinking about how to market the service to men as a quick on-and-off service moreso than to women.
 Overall, the whole service looks almost 4 times as likely to be used by males than females.

-3. Trips by Weekday per Hour
+3. Trips by Weekday per Hour-
 This heat map is a helpful image to imediately draw attention to the times (hours) during the week when the bikes are most likely to be used.
 It shows two distinct "rushes" - one around 8am and another from 5-7pm.
 These are steady results throughout the work week, with the exception of Wednesday.
 Weekends tend to die down in general.

-4. Trips by Gender (Weekday per Hour)
+4. Trips by Gender (Weekday per Hour)-
 Building on the general heat map of rush times, this shows how it breaks down across genders.
 The overall usage patterns are pretty consistent (same heavier times within each gender catergory as within the overall stats).
 As seen in the checkout times, male usage is much heavier than any other gender, with a much darker shaded heat map than any other gender.

-5. Trips by User/Gender/Weekday
+5. Trips by User/Gender/Weekday-
 I changed the name of this heat map in order to fit it better in the overall dashboard with the last two the way I wanted.
 It takes the previous heat maps and further divides it by either general customer or bike sharing subscriber.
 This helps show that is was the subscribers that are mostly using the bikes- a fact that should definitely be strongly considered when building in Des Moines.

-6. Number of Trips
+6. Number of Trips-
 This was the very first visualization of the module, and the most basic "bottom line" number to start the investment discussion.
 Is this type of service viable as business?
 Start with the 2 million rides counted in New York to rest assured.
 I make the font as large as possible so that it would take up more of the story screen when displayed in the presentation.

-7. Rides by Age
+7. Rides by Age-
 For this line graph, I started with the By Birth Year graph done in the module.
 I created a calculated field to make it show the age of the rider in 2019 by just doing (2019-[Birth Year]).
 Then I also had to reverse the sort order so the older are on left and younger on right.
 This graphs show a clear swell of users between 25 and 35 years of age.
 It also has a strange anomaly at 50 yr olds.

 ## Summary